Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Conclusion

+The central message of this work is that a single non-Abelian QSP primitive is already remarkably powerful.
+Using one composite pulse---the Gaussian-Controlled-Rotation (GCR)---we have given fully analytical constructions for problems across hybrid CV-DV control that either previously relied on numerical optimization or had no solution with high-fidelity even in the noiseless regime: deterministic preparation of squeezed, cat, GKP, and Fock states; universal control of GKP bosonic qubits including readout, stabilization, and error-corrected gate teleportation; and a phase-estimation primitive synthesized from realistic gates.
+In each case the analytical approach matches the performance of state-of-the-art numerical schemes.
+Crucially, matching numerical optimization is not the essential point: the analytical structure supplies what numerical optimization structurally cannot---mid-circuit error detection at well-defined points, and closed-form generalization to other lattices, qudits, and multi-mode codes---turning a collection of separately optimized circuits into a single, transferable building block.

+The primitive itself exploits non-commuting quantum control variables, and we benchmark it analytically and numerically against BB1, the leading univariate composite pulse from classical NMR.
+GCR achieves comparable performance with a $4.5\times$ reduction in circuit duration, and through that reduction outperforms BB1 in the presence of noise; we verify its correctness using three figures of merit with full numerical confirmation.
+For state preparation, our analytical squeezing and GKP constructions reach fidelity and circuit duration competitive with state-of-the-art numerics while outperforming semi-analytical approaches in infidelity at comparable duration---and the analytical structure enables mid-circuit ancilla error detection at well-defined intermediate points, a capability inaccessible to purely numerical optimization.
+With this technique we prepare a GKP logical Pauli state at fidelity $0.96$ and success probability $0.94$ under experimentally realistic error parameters.

-GCR further enables intuitive explanation of stabilization and logical readout protocols for the GKP code that were originally derived using dissipation engineering and numerical optimization, respectively.
-The GCR pulse unifies these protocols under a common framework of entangling and unentangling operations between a finite-energy GKP code and a qubit ancilla.
-This insight leads to an error-corrected gate teleportation (ECGT) scheme for both single- and two-qubit logical GKP gates.
-This ECGT scheme applies rotation on the logical GKP subspace while correcting errors in the oscillator.
-Our ECGT circuit can be chosen to further protect against either ancilla decay or dephasing errors using a novel pieceable approach, making the protocol fault-tolerant under biased-noise models.
-Thus, our non-Abelian composite pulse scheme enables fault-tolerant universal control of GKP codes with a biased-noise ancilla.
+GCR also provides an intuitive analytical explanation of the GKP stabilization and logical readout protocols originally derived through dissipation engineering and numerical optimization, unifying them as entangling and unentangling operations between a finite-energy GKP code and a qubit ancilla.
+This insight yields an error-corrected gate teleportation (ECGT) scheme for both single- and two-qubit logical GKP gates, which applies the target logical rotation while simultaneously correcting oscillator displacement errors.
+Protected against ancilla decay and dephasing by a piecewise construction, the ECGT circuit remains fault-tolerant under biased-noise models---to our knowledge the most effective approach for non-Clifford operations on GKP qubits to date.

-A desirable feature of readout of logical codewords is that it is robust against errors as long as the state is still within the correctable subspace.
-Because BB1(GCR) produces a response closer to a square wave against the position or momentum of the oscillator, this composite pulse yields a logical readout of the GKP code that is more resilient than previous schemes to correctable errors.